onzfonz/comp227/src/content/3/en/part3c.md

 #### 3.18*: Communities database Step 6

-Also, update the handling of the ***api/groups/:id*** and ***info*** routes to use the database, and verify that they work directly with the browser, Postman, or VS Code REST client.
+Also, update the handling of the ***api/groups/:id*** and ***info*** routes to use the database, and verify that they work directly with the browser, Postman, or WebStorm REST client.

 Inspecting an individual community from the browser should look like this: